 Why You Should Reconsider Getting a Fisheye Lens Camera for Vlogging

-When you use a camera with wide-angle lens –like a fisheye- you need to take into account something called Perspective Distortion.
+When you use a camera with a wide-angle lens –like a fisheye- you need to take into account something called Perspective Distortion.
 This effect will cause the edges of your image to look unnaturally stretched.

 You probably know this already since you’re looking specifically for a fisheye, but you should also know that long videos with this type of lens are uncomfortable for viewers.
 Making a long video with a fisheye lens can work against you; fisheye cameras cause the largest Perspective Distortion.

 A good alternative to this problem is either: